-The core research of Dr Lim’s laboratory is in the area of stem cell biology and regenerative medicine.
-Her research team is focused on uncovering the regenerative potential of amnion derived stem-like cells while concurrently pursuing clinical translation of her findings.
 In recent years, her team has uncovered key immunological events that are critical to the success of amnion cell mediated lung repair in the settings of adult and neonatal lung disease.
-More recently her team has shown that amnion cells trigger endogenous repair processes by activating the adult stem cell niche and recruiting distal progenitor sites to the area of injury.
-She collaborates widely and looks to apply amnion cells across a variety of acute and chronic conditions in an effort to understand their potential and limitations.
+Dr Lim’s team has shown that amnion cells trigger endogenous repair processes by activating the adult stem cell niches and recruiting distal progenitor sites to the area of injury to aid repair.
+She is interested in the impact of ageing on endogenous stem cells and how they interact with the innate immune system during injury and wound healing.

 Murphy, S.V.
 Reid, T., Atala, A., Wallace, E.M., Lim, R. (2014).
 Isolation, cryopreservation and culture of human amnion epithelial cells for clinical applications.
 Journal of Visualised Experiments.
 Accepted 16th May 2014.

 Zhu, D., Wallace, E.M., Lim, R. (2014) Cell-based therapies for diseases of prematurity.
 Cytotherapy.
 Accepted 30thJanuary 2014.

 Lim, R., Tan J.L.
 Wallace, E.M.
 (2013) Cell Therapies For Lung Disease.
 In: Gene and Cell Therapies, 4th Edition.
 Edited by Templeton, N. S. Taylor & Francis Group, CRC Press.